At a Glance

 - Nominate a member of staff to attend the two funded training days

-- By the start of December submit your action plan to the steering group for approval.
-This will trigger the first part of the grant (£3,500 to be paid in two stages).
+By the start of December, the action plan must be submitted to the steering group for approval, triggering the first part of the grant (£3,500 to be paid in two stages).

 - Engage the whole school community in progress and change